xiaoyuxz/xiaoyuxz.github.io/index.md

 I am a first-year PhD student at the [Center for Language and Cognition (CLCG)](https://www.rug.nl/research/clcg/), University of Groningen, supervised by [Dr. Federico Pianzola](https://federicopianzola.me/portfolio/) and [Dr. Janina Wildfeuer](http://janinawildfeuer.de/index.html).
 My current research focuses on empirical studies of multimodal narratives, especially computational narrative analysis of [webtoons](https://en.wikipedia.org/wiki/Webtoon) in the infinite canvas format.
 I am also broadly interested in applying natural language processing and computer vision to multimodal communication research and to larger questions across the humanities.
 Part of my work contributes to the [GOLEM Project](https://golemlab.eu/) (ERC StG).

 Previously, I received a BA in Translation Studies (2022) and an MA in Digital Humanities (2024).
-During my graduate studies, I was involved in the [TINTIN Project](https://www.visuallanguagelab.com/tintin) (ERC StG), where I worked on sentiment analysis for global comics.
+During my master’s thesis research, I was involved in the [TINTIN Project](https://www.visuallanguagelab.com/tintin) (ERC StG), where I worked on sentiment analysis for global comics.

 Collaborations, feedback, or chats are all welcome.
 Feel free to email me!